darrylwest/simple-node-logger/README.md

 # Simple Node Logger
 - - -

 A simple multi-level logger for console, file, and rolling file appenders.
+Features include:

 - levels: trace, debug, info, warn, error and fatal levels (plus all and off)
 - flexible appender/formatters with default to HH:MM:ss.SSS LEVEL message
-- add appenders to send output to console, file, etc
+- add appenders to send output to console, file, rolling file, etc
 - change log levels on the fly
 - domain and category columns
 - overridable format methods in base appender